Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 Rock Rose Gin is made at the Dunnet Bay Distillers if you want to pick up a bottle whilst you’re passing, although it’s also sold in quite a few of the big supermarkets too!

-Where to Stay Near Dunnet Head & John o’Groats: There are a few great places to stay in the area, but the ones that I love the most are The Old Tea Shop, Dunnet B&B Escapes, and Braeside Retreats.
+Where to Stay Near Dunnet Head & John o’Groats: There are a few great places to stay in the area, but the ones that I love the most are The Old Mansion House, Dunnet B&B Escapes, and Braeside Retreats.

 Day 4: Dunnet Head to Durness

-If you didn’t manage to get to Dunnet Head on the previous day, the morning is also a great time to visit.
+If you didn’t manage to get to Dunnet Head on the previous day, early in the morning is also a great time to visit.

 Strathy Bay